vijaybirru/documentation/sec_comp/policies.rst

 Policy Tags provide fine grained control over which Roles a policy will apply to.
 Policy Tags are defined by the Scalr Administrator at |SCALR| scope and can be applied to Policies and Roles to determine which Roles a Policy applies to.
 Policy Tags must be defined at the |SCALR| scope BEFORE they can be used in Policies at the |ACCOUNT| scope.

-.. note:: Policy Tags are entirely separate for role tags.
-Although Policy Tags are applied to Roles in the same way as normal role tags it is NOT possible to use existing role tags as Policy Tags.
-You must define new Policy Tags for this purpose.
+.. note:: Policy Tags are entirely separate from Role tags.
+Policy tags must be created at the |SCALR| scope and applied to Roles to be enforced.

 To create Policy Tags login as the Scalr Admin at |SCALR| Scope and navigate to **Policy Engine -> Policy Tags**.
 Click on NEW POLICY TAG and enter a name for the tag.